Posts

 "Let's Live for Today" by The Grass Roots .

 OK, boys and girls, back to the 60s: This romantic 1967 rock ballad was the first hit under their new name for an L.A. band originally named "The 13th Floor".
 Their name was changed by producers Barri and Sloan.
 Peaked at #8 in '67.
 It was the English translation by Pomus/Shuman of the Italian hit "Piangi Con Me".
 Creed Bratton, their original guitarist, played "Creed" in "The Office".
 Band?
 Song?
 Answer: "Let's Live for Today" by The Grass Roots.
 Great group from the 60s!
-"Melody For You" wasn't one of their big hits but it remains my fave from them. https://www.youtube.com/watch?v=G5NtzB-voZo https://www.youtube.com/watch?v=DS7uf6CayC8 https://www.youtube.com/watch?v=KwZIeGI1Xvs
+"Melody For You" wasn't one of their big hits but it remains my favorite tune by them. https://www.youtube.com/watch?v=G5NtzB-voZo https://www.youtube.com/watch?v=DS7uf6CayC8 https://www.youtube.com/watch?v=KwZIeGI1Xvs

 "Society's Child" by Janis Ian.